Sociology and Anthropology Careers

 - South Mountain Correctional Facility

 Our success parallels national studies.
-According to the American Sociological Association, about 1/4 of sociology graduates enter social service occupations, 20% enter administrative and management-related jobs often in government, 10% are in sales, marketing, public relations types of jobs, and others are in diverse additional fields.
+According to the American Sociological Association, about 1/4 of sociology graduates enter social service occupations, 20% enter administrative and management-related jobs often in government, 10% are in sales, marketing and public relations types of jobs, and others are in diverse additional fields.

 For more information on careers in Sociology, please see the American Sociological Association website.
 Our department has many of their publications available as resources for undergraduates.
 Various publications reports on the success of sociology majors are also available through the American Sociological Association website.